 Email is fundamental because it’s where closer connections happen.
 If people allow you to their email, they’re also opening their heart to you and your podcast.
 It’s ideal that you start building your email list before your podcast launches: that way you can let your contacts know you’re live.

-The best way to keep on collecting contacts throughout the show is to build an opt-in landing page, like this one.
+The best way to keep on collecting contacts throughout the podcast is to build an opt-in landing page, like this one.
 It’s a web page that explains to your current and potential podcast listeners why they should receive your news in their inbox, followed by the chance to sign up for them.
 Mailchimp is a great tool for no-fuss list building.

 It is vital that people spontaneously give their consent, a) because you’ll know they are actually interested, b) because that gives you more, c) for purely legal reasons – you can’t spam people 💣